System downtime definition

 System downtime means the accumulated time during which the System is not operating in accordance with the Requirements Specification except for occasions where the failure is due to factors for which the Contractor is not responsible.

-System downtime subject to the SLA, means accumulated time during which the System is not available to the Bank‘s users or customers due to in-scope system or infrastructure failure, and measured from the time the Bank and/or its customers log a call with the Bidder of the failure or the failure is known to the Bidder from the availability measurement tools to the time when the System is returned to proper operation.
-Any denial of service to the Bank users and Bank customers would also account as ―System downtime‖
+System downtime subject to the SLA means accumulated time during which the system is totally inoperable due to in-scope system or infrastructure failure, and measured from the time Bank and/or its System Integrator log a call with Vendor help desk for the failure or the failure is known to Vendor from the availability measurement tools to the time when the system is returned to proper operation.

 System downtime means any interruption of access to the Hosting Web Site as measured by the System Availability Monitoring Mechanism.
 System Downtime specifically excludes (i) any Scheduled Downtime; (ii) inability to access the System resulting from failure in the internet backbone or networks not directly managed by NCR or its subcontractors, licensors or agents; (iii) erroneous System monitoring, in which NCR establishes that the incorrect reporting of the inability to access the System was due to failure in the monitoring mechanism rather than a failure in the System; (iv) an Extreme Service Interruption Event; or (v) any System Downtime caused by Customer.